-- If you are an Ontario Drug Benefit (ODB) recipient, Botox® drug coverage for spasticity involves the use of "limited use (LU)" code #412 for management of focal spasticity due to stroke or spinal cord injury in adults, or LU code #413 for focal spasticity related to cerebral palsy in patients two years of age and older.
-These codes are valid for one year but can be renewed on an annual basis if treatment is successful. - Botox® treatment is typically covered by private drug plans but often requires paperwork to be completed in advance.
+- If you are an Ontario Drug Benefit (ODB) recipient, Dysport[®] drug coverage for spasticity requires a "limited use (LU)" code: #412 for focal spasticity due to stroke or spinal cord injury in adults or LU code #413 for focal spasticity related to cerebral palsy in patients two years of age and older.
+These codes are valid for one year but can be renewed on an annual basis if treatment is successful. - Dysport[®] treatment is typically covered by private drug plans but often requires paperwork to be completed in advance.